An Extended Closure Relation by LightGBM for Neutrino Radiation Transport in Core-collapse Supernovae

 LightGBM (Light Gradient Boosting Machine) is a variant of GBDT introduced by \cite{NIPS2017_6449f44a}.
-LightGBM incorporates four techniques to enhance GBDT: (1) leaf-wise tree growth that prioritizes creations of daughter and granddaughter nodes than those of cousin nodes, suppressing the growth of the nodes that focus on irrelervant variables for regression, as shown in figure \ref{fig:leaf_wise_tree}, (2) a histogram-based algorithm, which reduces numerical cost by binning data, (3) the gradient-based one-sided sampling (GOSS) to reduce the training data by focusing on the critical elements, and (4) the exclusive feature bundling, which combines (EFB), which combines features that are not zero simultaneously.
-Thanks to these techniques, LightGBM excels in computational and memory efficiency compared to traditional models, hence it accelerates the search for the relevant variables of the closure relation.
+LightGBM incorporates four techniques to enhance GBDT: (1) leaf-wise tree growth that prioritizes creations of daughter and granddaughter nodes than those of cousin nodes, suppressing the growth of the nodes that focus on irrelevant variables for regression, as shown in figure \ref{fig:leaf_wise_tree}, (2) a histogram-based algorithm, which reduces numerical cost by binning data, (3) the gradient-based one-sided sampling (GOSS) to reduce the training data by focusing on the critical elements, and (4) the exclusive feature bundling (EFB), which combines features that are not zero simultaneously.
+Thanks to these techniques, LightGBM excels in computational and memory efficiency in the training, compared to traditional models.
+It can hence accelerate the search for relevant variables in the closure relation.